Are you someone who has an interest in joining the Army?

 What is the ASVAB?

 The ASVAB is a multi-aptitude exam that is given to individuals at over 14,000 schools and MEPS around the nation.
-The ASVAB is usually given to students who are in the 10th, 11th, or 12th grade year of high school, but it can also be given to those who have a GED or a high school diploma.
+The ASVAB is usually given to students who are in the 10th-12th grade year of high school, but it can also be given to those who have a GED or a high school diploma.

 The ASVAB measures your strengths and weaknesses in different areas as well as your interests.
 This exam also gives you and your recruiter information about which military careers you would be best suited for as well as what career areas you would be the best outside of the military.